dotnet/docs/docs/core/compatibility/core-libraries/8.0/activity-operation-name.md

 ---
 # Activity operation name when null

-A `null` operation name in an <xref:System.Diagnostics.Activity> object can have an undesirable effect on backend trace collectors.
-In most cases, trace collectors assume non-null operation names.
 Starting in .NET 8, if you create an `Activity` object using `null` for the operation name, the operation name will be stored as an empty string (`""`) instead of `null`.

 ## Previous behavior